redxaxder/7DRL2023/plans.md

 PC state:
   - scrolling window of inputs
   - a "grace" guage
-    - this reduces the amount of IRE generated when they pull shenanigans
+    - this reduces the amount of SUSPICION generated when they pull shenanigans

 - how many NPCs?
   - bigger number: